fdiaz/move-fast-talk/presentation.md

 ---

+# Follow the money

+^ Where is the money being spent?
+^ Is it being spent on all this perks that I discussed?
+^ Or is it being spent on other areas?
+What are those?

+---

 # Travel to conferences

 ^ At Axiom Zen we ask for people to go to conferences.
 We paid for their plane tickets and accomodations.